Our Services

 Early Intervention: Dopamine, Motivation & Addiction Risk

-A neuroscience-informed course designed to help parents understand dopamine regulation, motivation patterns, and early addiction risk in the developing brain.
+A neuroscience-informed course designed to help you understand how dopamine shapes your child’s motivation, behavior, and long-term risk patterns.

-Includes access to our private support community for continued guidance and connection.
+Includes access to our private support community for continued guidance.

 Support Network Community

-A safe, neuroscience-informed space for families navigating addiction prevention, early risk, or recovery.
+A calm, neuroscience-informed space for families navigating early risk, prevention, or recovery.

 One-on-One Support Session